DandyLyons/DandyLyons.github.io/content/en-gb/posts/post-39/index.md

 tags:
   - programming
 topics: ["AI", "LLMs", "Large Language Models", "Programming", "Apple Foundation Models"]
+draft: true
+description: Learn how to teach LLMs to tell time using tool calling.
+This article explores the challenges and solutions for integrating real-time data with large language models using Apple's FoundationModels framework.
 ---

 In July 2024, Anthropic [revealed their system prompts to the public](https://docs.anthropic.com/en/release-notes/system-prompts).
 This taught the community [a ton of valuable insights about how to properly prompt engineer](https://simonwillison.net/2025/May/25/claude-4-system-prompt/).
 One interesting insight that we learned is that the prompt immediately tells the model what the current date is.
 This teaches us about a limitation of virtually all LLMs: they don't know how to tell time.
 It also shows us how to solve this problem: let's just tell them what the time is.